mannanshukla/mannanshukla.github.io/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
-I'm an aspiring technology professional with various passion projects.
+I'm a highly driven aspiring technology professional and enterprenuer with various passion projects.
 I'm always excited to enhance and further my knowledge through practical experience.
-I'm also looking toward the future by pursuing the Google TensorFlow Developer Certification which shows proficiency with Machine Learning concepts and development.
 I am a capable leader with years of public speaking experience.
-I connect with team members and encourage everyone to speak out and incorporate their ideas.
+My leadership style focuses on fostering open communication between team members and utilizing everyone's unique skillset.

 ## Experience